Greentube/ngx-modal/README.md

 #### Interface details:
 - title: `string`
 Modal heading text

+- headerComponent: `any`
+Component type that will be rendered as a header of modal dialog.
+Component must implement `IModalHeaderDialog` interface.

 - childComponent: `any`
 Component type that will be rendered as a content of modal dialog.
 Component must implement `IModalDialog` interface.